 In the reporting year, our global workforce comprises 70,601 people (31/12/2023: 72,100) of 84 (2023: 90) different nationalities worldwide.
 We take our responsibility as an employer seriously and offer our employees fair remuneration that reflects their performance and responsibility.
 At the same time, we attach great importance to health and safety at work in order to ensure the well-being and long-term employability of our employees.
 As an attractive employer, we want to support our employees and thereby strengthen their commitment to the company.
 We offer numerous opportunities for personal and professional development - across all hierarchical levels and at all our locations worldwide.

 In short: we want to both be a top employer and be perceived as such, because we want to continue to attract top talents and experts moving forward.

-As part of our double materiality analysis, we identified the topics of appropriate remuneration, occupational health and safety and the employees in the value chain as essential for the
+As part of our double materiality analysis, we identified the topics of appropriate remuneration, occupational health and safety and the employees in the value chain as essential for the DRÄXLMAIER Group.
+The topics of other aspects of employer attractiveness and society are also included in our reporting.
+The detailed description of the materiality analysis can be found in the > Materiality analysis.

-Employees of the DRÄXLMAIER Group by region and gender1
+Employees of the DRÄXLMAIER Group by region and gender